dylan-chong/engr201-assignments/Final Report.md

 bibliography: Final Report Bibliography.bib
 ---

-TODO move bibliographystyle into global somewhere

 # Introduction

 *TODO Mention election influence, large amount of pro-trump fake news https://www.google.co.nz/search?client=safari&rls=en&q=las+vegas+shooting+fake+news&ie=UTF-8&oe=UTF-8&gfe_rd=cr&dcr=0&ei=CHntWfmdIKLM8gem2ZDACA read above*

-Since social media is a popular medium for sharing fake news *TODO needs source*[], censoring fake news may appear be the the most obvious way to prevent the above issue.
-However, as this article discusses, censorship of fake news on social media is not a the most desirable solution.
+Since social media is a popular medium for sharing fake news [@fakeNewsStudy], censoring fake news may appear be the the most obvious way to prevent the above issue.
+However, as this article discusses, censorship of fake news on social media is not a desirable solution.

 This report discusses pros and cons of censoring fake news, while taking a stance against censorship.
-The reasons for fake news popularity are also discussed.
+The reasons for the quick spread of fake news are also discussed.
 These lead to reasons why education about fake news is the recommended, long-term solution to this fake news problem.

 This report is intended to inform governments, social media companies, and members of the public who are interested in solving the fake news problem.

-(Note: Any uses of the term 'censorship' from this point forward refers to the censorship of fake news on social media, unless specified otherwise.)
+*Note: Any uses of the term 'censorship' from this point forward refers to the censorship of fake news on social media, unless specified otherwise.*

-# Analysis
+# Analysis of Fake News and Censorship

 This section discusses some pros and some noteworthy cons of censorship.
-Lastly, reasons for the popularity of fake news are discussed in order to provide a basis for the alternative solution of education about fake news.
+Lastly, reasons for the quick spread of fake news are discussed in order to provide a basis for the alternative solution of education about fake news.

 ## Pros of Censorship